SchoemanClaudia/D20Bingo/README.md

 ### Overview

 - D20 Bingo! is a solo game of chance that puts a twist on the classic bingo by combining its mechanics with the unpredictability of a 20-sided die.
 Players race against the clock to complete patterns on their bingo cards, each number determined by the roll of a D20.
 This blend of luck and strategy offers a unique and thrilling experience for solitary play.
+Created for a unique and enjoyable gaming experience for all ages, by blending the thrill of D20 dice rolls with the classic fun of bingo.
+It's simple and engaging mechanics make it perfect for solo play, providing a challenging and entertaining way to test your luck and strategy skills.

 ### Objectives